 The purchase method of accounting for business combinations requires Quanex Corporation to make use of estimates and judgments to allocate the purchase price paid for acquisitions to the fair value of the net tangible and identifiable intangible assets.
 Quanex Corporation performs a goodwill impairment test annually as of August 31.
-In addition, goodwill using a two-step approach as prescribed in SFAS 142.
+In addition, goodwill would be tested more frequently if changes in circumstances or the occurrence of events indicates that a potential impairment exists.
+Quanex Corporation tests for impairment of its goodwill using a two-step approach as prescribed in SFAS 142.
 The first step of Quanex Corporation's goodwill impairment test compares the fair value of each reporting unit with its carrying value including assigned goodwill.
 The second step of Quanex Corporation's goodwill impairment test is required only in situations where the carrying value of the reporting unit exceeds its fair value as determined in the first step.

 In such instances, Quanex Corporation compares the implied fair value of goodwill to its carrying value.
 The implied fair value of goodwill is determined by allocating the fair value of a reporting unit to all of the assets and liabilities of that unit as if the reporting unit had been acquired in a business combination and the fair value of the reporting unit was the price paid to acquire the reporting unit.
 The excess of the fair value of a reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of goodwill.
 An impairment loss is recorded to the extent that the carrying amount of the reporting unit goodwill exceeds the implied fair value of that goodwill.
 Quanex Corporation primarily uses the present value of future cash flows to determine fair value and validates the result against the market approach.
 Future cash flows are typically based upon appropriate future periods for the businesses and an estimated residual value.
-Management judgment is required in the estimates on future operating results and to determine the appropriate residual values.
+Management judgment is required in the estimation of future operating results and to determine the appropriate residual values.
 The residual values are determined by reference to an exchange transaction in an existing market for that asset.
-Future operating results and residual values could re
+Future operating results and residual values could reasonably differ from the estimates and could require a provision for impairment in a future period.